Guide to a Perfect trip in Egypt!

 Visitors' center, cafeteria, bookshop, library

-No audio or personal guides are provided, but a catalogue of the museum collection is available for purchase in the bookstore.
+No audio or personal guides are provided, but a catalog of the museum collection is available for purchase in the bookstore.

 The museum is wheelchair-accessible.